publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

     Section 105(a)(2) and subsection (b)(3), as in effect on the day before the date of enactment of the MAP–21, referred to in subsecs. (b)(4)(B), (5)(D)(ii), (6)(B) and (f)(3)(C), mean [section 105(a)(2) of this title][/us/usc/t23/s105/a/2] and subsec. (b)(3) of this section, respectively, as in effect on the day before the date of enactment of [Pub.
 L. 112–141][/us/pl/112/141], which repealed section 105 and amended this section generally.
 The date of enactment of the MAP–21 is deemed to be Oct.
 1, 2012, see section 3(a), (b) of [Pub.
 L. 112–141][/us/pl/112/141], set out as Effective and Termination Dates of 2012 Amendment notes under [section 101 of this title][/us/usc/t23/s101].

-    The date of enactment of the FAST Act, referred to in subsec. (g), is the date of enactment of [Pub.
+    The date of enactment of the FAST Act, referred to in subsec. (g)(1), is the date of enactment of [Pub.
 L. 114–94][/us/pl/114/94], which was approved Dec.
 4, 2015.

  __Codification__